Knodle: Modular Weakly Supervised Learning with PyTorch: Experiments

 \subsection{Results}

-An overview of the numbers is given in Table \ref{tab:table}.
+An overview of the results is given in Table~\ref{tab:table}.
 In the Spam dataset, all denoising methods show an improvement over the simple majority vote baseline.
 The data-adaptive \textit{k}-NN and WSCrossWeigh methods perform best in this setting.
-Snorkel and the standard majority voting combined with fine-tuning overfit to the noisy majority votes.
+Snorkel and standard majority voting followed by DistilBert fine-tuning overfit to the noisy majority votes.
 This becomes obvious with the observation that Snorkel achieves a score of $0.93$ with a simple logistic regression discriminative model.
-Interestingly, \textit{k}-NN performs so well - this can serve as a proof of neighbouring labels reliability.
+Interestingly, \textit{k}-NN performs well which can serve as a proof for the reliability of neighboring labels.

 Compared to the Spam dataset, the Spouse dataset is much larger.
-Since the test set is very unbalanced (the class ratio equals $0.08$), all given metrics are related to the \textit{is-spouse} relation, i.e.\ the underrepresented class.
-On average, $0.34$ rules hit per instance, meaning that in almost $70\%$ of the training data match no rule.
-Thus, the majority vote is mostly based on random votes, rendering a high recall but low precision.
-During a close inspection of the rules it became clear that they overrepresent the \textit{is-spouse} class.
-Thus, the additional model training magnifies this overfitting which is expressed by an increased recall and a lower precision.
-The only denoising system that turned out to be generalise well is Snorkel.
-One of the possible reasons of that is that it provides an explicit rules denoising in contrast to other methods.
+As the task is to find sentences holding spouse relations, we relate all metrics to the \textit{is-spouse} relation.
+Note that the \textit{non-spouse} relation remains in this case completely disregarded.
+Furthermore, the class ratio equals $0.08$ shows that \textit{is-spouse} is the complicated class of interest.
+On average, $0.34$ rules hit per instance, meaning that almost $70\%$ of the data match no rule.
+In these cases, majority vote uses a random vote which oversamples the \textit{is-spouse} relation, rendering a high recall but low precision.
+We found that the rule matches overrepresent the \textit{is-spouse} class as they are closer to a class ratio of $0.5$ than to the true class ratio of $0.9$.
+Thus, the additional model training magnifies overfitting towards the \textit{is-spouse} class which, again, is expressed by increased recall and lower precision.
+The only denoising system that generalizes is Snorkel.
+One possible explanation could be that it is the only method that provides explicit rule denoising.